-“When we do get bad weather, we turn that day’s class into running through the hallways,” Rich said, “which the kids get really excited for because they get to run in the halls and not get [in trouble].”
+“When we do get bad weather, we turn that day’s class into running through the hallways,” Rich said, “which the kids get really excited for because they get to run in the halls and not get .”

-Rich’s students also run with the adidas Zone HRMs and are studying how exercise, namely running, can benefit them long-term.
+Rich’s students also run with the IHT Zone HRMs and are studying how exercise, namely running, can benefit them long-term.